Nikki-the-Parcel/Sub_Recon/README.md

 > You can use this script to facilitate your own projects.
 This is the permission that this script is open to public.
 ---
-- Fix_1.0: Added a check to detect the presence of the required tools on the User's system, and install them if unavailable.<br><br>This check is only performed once, when the script is run for the first time and is then skipped-over for better performance.
-Delete the `./.sub-recon_ran_already` file in the directory where the script was run initially to re-enable the check.
+- Fix_1.0: Added a check to detect the presence of the required tools on the User's system, and install them if unavailable.<br>This check is only performed once, when the script is run for the first time and is then skipped-over for better performance.
+Delete the `./.sub-recon_ran_already` file in the directory where the script was run initially to re-enable the check.<br>
 - Fix_1.2: Added a Banner and Some visual Loading bars.
 Also added a flag_script for testing purposes.
 It would be excluded later.